Real-VeerSandhu/Learn-OpenCV/README.md

 # Learn-OpenCV

-This repository consists of the programs and projects I built whilst learning the OpenCV computer vision library.
+This repository consists of the programs and projects I built whilst learning the OpenCV computer vision library